-- 12 Repeat steps 9 through 11 for each joystick controlled machine function. - 13 Return the joystick to the neutral position and wait for approximately 10 seconds. - Result: The alarm should sound indicating that the settings have been saved in memory.
+- 13 Repeat steps 9 through 11 for each joystick controlled machine function. - 14 Return the joystick to the neutral position and wait for approximately 10 seconds to allow the settings to be saved. - Result: The alarm should sound indicating that the settings have been saved in memory.